krismas/docker-modx/README.md

 # Docker MODX
 [Dockerfiles for MODX](https://github.com/krismas/docker-modx) - v0.0.1

-## modx-ranp
+## MODX-ranp

-A Dockerfile based on [Alpine Linux](gliderlabs/docker-alpine) that installs the latest [MODX Revolution](https://github.com/modxcms/revolution), nginx and php-fpm
+A Dockerfile based on [Alpine Linux](gliderlabs/docker-alpine) that installs the latest [MODX Revolution](https://github.com/modxcms/revolution), nginx and php-fpm.
+This image needs an external MySQL server or linked MySQL container.